mroughan/SurrealNumbers.jl/README.md

 with the following result.
 Note that the red notations were added manually.
-Each box is a surreal number, designated by the number at the top of the box, and its left and right sets are in the corresponding boxes below.
+Each box is a surreal number, designated by the number at the top of the box, and its left and right sets are in the corresponding boxes below, with links shown in red for left, and blue for right.
 The recursion for each is show below, down to the point where each recursion stops at zero.

 ![3/2](/test/Data/test_dot.svg)

 That seems like enough to get you started, so now a little about the